 The fragrance of flower petals, saffron, and cinnamon wafts through the air in these bustling, exotic, and colorful bazaars and souks.
 Ker & Downey takes you on a trip around the globe to some of our favorite spice markets.
 Add them to your next journey for total sensory immersion.

-This 11th-century vaulted market is a maze of lanes selling carpets and crafts, but it is the pungent spices sold in canvas bags and bowls that stand out.
-Scents and samples will have travelers dreaming of the delicious Persian dishes and drinks that are infused with saffron, cardamon, and mint.
+This 11th-century vaulted market is a maze of lanes selling carpets and crafts.
+However, it is the pungent spices sold in canvas bags and bowls that really stand out.
+Scents and samples invite travelers to dream of the delicious Persian dishes and drinks infused with saffron, cardamon, and mint.
 It’s no wonder it remains one of our favorite spice markets in the world.

-Indian food is known for its rich spices, and the Khari Baoli provides a dizzying array of nuts, foods, and spices to whet any appetite.
-Since the 17th century, spices like turmeric and crushed chili have been sold here in cone shapes, ready to be scooped up by the next chef to scoop them up.
+Indian food is known for its rich spices.
+As such, the Khari Baoli provides a dizzying array of nuts, foods, and spices to whet any appetite.
+Since the 17th century, vendors have sold spices like turmeric and crushed chili in cone shapes, ready for the next chef to scoop them up.
 Tea leaves at this favorite spice market are also on display, perfect for a cup of creamy chai.

 A vivid palette of color awaits in our favorite spice market in Istanbul.
-Indeed, this market was constructed in 1660 as a last stop for camel caravans travelling on the Silk Road from China, India, and Iran.
-But it isn’t just a market for spices; this maze-like bazaar sells foods, art, trinkets, clothing, flower petals, and everything else imaginable and is a true shopper’s delight.
+Indeed, this market was constructed in 1660 as a last stop for camel caravans traveling on the Silk Road from China, India, and Iran.
+But it isn’t just a market for spices; this maze-like bazaar also sells foods, art, trinkets, clothing, flower petals, and everything else imaginable and is a true shopper’s delight.